 Price & Similar Monitors

-The Philips 276E8VJSB price ranges from $260 to $280 which is a great value for the money.
+The Philips 276E8VJSB price ranges from $230 to $280 which is great value for the money.

-If you can afford something a bit pricier, we recommend having a look at the LG 27UD58 and the LG 27UL500, both of which offer VESA mount compatibility as well as AMD FreeSync, and are available around $300-$350.
+If you can afford something a bit pricier, we recommend having a look at the LG 27UL500 which offers VESA mount compatibility as well as AMD FreeSync and is available around $280-$350.

 In case the price difference is higher than ~$40, go with the LG 27UL500 only if you intend on mounting the screen at some point and/or if you have a FreeSync-compatible GPU/console.